 From the counter-rotated starting position

 • U1 has the wedge from the center fielder to right fielder.
 U1 has the right of first refusal on balls hit to the center fielder.
-U1 has no fair/foul responsibilities, except when using a situational mechanic
+U1 has no fair/foul responsibilities.
+Situational mechanic – on a fly ball near the line U1 should chase on a possible trap near the line and rule on the catch/no catch.
+The plate umpire has the fair/foul call. .

 • U3 has center fielder to the left-field, dead-ball line